maddevsio/react-madboiler/README.md

 Utilities are stored in the `src/utils` folder in the separated files.

 #### Available utilities
-* `camelToSnakeCase` и `snakeToCamelCase` - transformation string into various styles of writing phrases without spaces or punctuation
+* `camelToSnakeCase` and `snakeToCamelCase` - transformation string into various styles of writing phrases without spaces or punctuation
 * `normalizeObjectKeys` - transformation all the object field keys using `snakeToCamelCase`
 * `normalizeCollectionKeys` - transformation all the elements(Element should be an object) of the array using `normalizeObjectKeys`
 * `getRequestParams` - function for getting values of get-parameters from location.search.